enadim/spring-cloud-ribbon-extensions/README.md

 #### Zone Affinity
 [@EnableRibbonZoneAffinity](https://github.com/enadim/spring-cloud-ribbon-extensions/wiki/Zone-Affinity): Enables routing to the same zone: see the tests for concrete usage and configurations.

-Designed mainly for µServices that should calls others in the same zone.
+Designed mainly for micro-services that should calls others in the same zone.

 #### Favorite Zone :gem:
 [@EnableRibbonFavoriteZone](https://github.com/enadim/spring-cloud-ribbon-extensions/wiki/Favorite-Zone): Enables routing to a favorite zone: see the tests for concrete usage and configurations.

-Designed mainly for testing a µService among an existing µService architecture without disruption.
+Designed mainly for testing a micro-service among an existing micro-service architecture without disruption.
 This is the feature that triggered this project.

 #### Strict Metadata Matcher
 [@EnableRibbonStrictMetadataMatcher](https://github.com/enadim/spring-cloud-ribbon-extensions/wiki/Strict-Metadata-Matcher): Enables routing to servers that have a set of metadata: see the tests for concrete usage and configurations.

-Designed to target a specific µService that holds a point to point connection with an external system (like FIX,...)
+Designed to target a specific micro-service that holds a point to point connection with an external system (like FIX,...)

 Requires Eureka.

-#### Dynamic Matcher :gem:
+#### Dynamic Metadata Matcher :gem:
-[@EnableRibbonDynamicMatcher](https://github.com/enadim/spring-cloud-ribbon-extensions/wiki/Dynamic-Matcher): Enables routing against a dynamic key: see the tests for concrete usage and configurations.
+[@EnableRibbonDynamicMetadataMatcher](https://github.com/enadim/spring-cloud-ribbon-extensions/wiki/Dynamic-Metadata-Matcher): Enables routing against a dynamic key: see the tests for concrete usage and configurations.

-Designed to target a specific µServices that holds multiple point to point connections with many external systems (like FIX,...)
+Designed to target a specific micro-services that holds multiple point to point connections with many external systems (like FIX,...)

 Requires Eureka.

 ### Context Propagation :gem:
-[@EnableContextPropagation](https://github.com/enadim/spring-cloud-ribbon-extensions/wiki/Context-Propagation): Enables sharing the execution context through all the µServices: see the tests for concrete usage and configurations.
+[@EnableContextPropagation](https://github.com/enadim/spring-cloud-ribbon-extensions/wiki/Context-Propagation): Enables sharing the execution context through all the micro-services: see the tests for concrete usage and configurations.

-Designed to propagate the execution context across the µServices architecture.
+Designed to propagate the execution context across the micro-services architecture.

 What does it support:
 * Transport: http, jms, stomp.